Continuing Education Activity

 Although rare in developed nations, complications arise from unvaccinated, missed booster vaccines, and improper treatment of wounds and traumatic injuries.
 Once tetanus is diagnosed, it is only supportive care and often too late with high morbidity and mortality.

 Preventing tetanus infection by tetanus prophylaxis is dependent on the intervention of interprofessional teams.
-Gathering of information may be performed by an interprofessional team that includes emergency medicine physicians, nurse practitioners, physician assistants, primary care providers, surgeons, along with nurses and pharmacists on the history of a patient and why they are presenting to the clinic, office or emergency department.
-This ensures that a patient who presents with risk factors for developing tetanus is administered prophylaxis in a timely manner, thus preventing the disease.
+An interprofessional team's gathering of information may be performed that includes emergency medicine physicians, nurse practitioners, physician assistants, primary care providers, surgeons, nurses and pharmacists on the history of a patient and why they are presenting to the clinic, office or emergency department.
+This ensures that a patient who presents with risk factors for developing tetanus is administered prophylaxis promptly, thus preventing the disease.